Non-archimedean tame topology and stably dominated types: Connectedness and the Zariski topology

-Let $Y$ be a definable subset of $\G_\infty^n$.
-Define a {\em Zariski closed} subset of $Y$ to be a clopen definable subset of a z-closed subset of $Y$.
+Let $Y$ be a definable subset of $\G_\infty^w$.
+Define a {\em Zariski closed} subset of $Y$ (resp. {\em Zariski open}) to be a clopen definable subset of a z-closed subset of $Y$ (resp. z-open).
 By o-minimality, there are finitely many such clopen subsets, the unions of the definably connected components.
 A definable set $X$ thus has only finitely many Zariski closed subsets; if $X$ is connected and z-irreducible, there is a maximal proper one.

 This has nothing to do with the topology on $\G^n$ generated by translates of subspaces defined by $\Qq$-linear equations, for which the name Zariski would also be natural.
 We will use this latter topology little, and will refer to it as the linear Zariski topology on $\G^n$, when required.